TimoKats/pylan/readme.md

 pip install pylan-lib
 ```

 This code snippet shows some functionalities available when doing simulations.
-For more information, please see the documentation on [pypi](https://pypi.org/project/pylan-lib/).
+For more information, please see the documentation on [pypi](https://pypi.org/project/pylan-lib/). **Also, I've added some useful examples of pylan in [this slidedeck](https://timokats.xyz/downloads/2025_pylan_presentation.pdf)**

 ```python
 import matplotlib.pyplot as plt